waucka/secretshare/README.md

 ## Distribution

-When distributing, please change SourceLocation in vars.json to the location of the exact source code used to compile.
+If you have not made any changes, then no special action is needed when distributing the binary.
+If you are packaging for a Linux distribution (especially Debian), you may need to patch GetSourceLocation in commonlib/sourcelocation.go to return a different URL.

 ## Forking

-If you wish to fork, please update SourceLocation in vars.json.example to the location of your forked source code repository.
+If you have made changes to secretshare, please ensure that the output of GetSourceLocation in commonlib/sourcelocation.go is correct.
+If you are hosting your version on GitHub, all you need to do is change SourceUrlPrefix to the location of your fork in GitHub.
+If you are not, then you may need to alter GetSourceLocation appropriately.

 ## Thanks